bryanjswift/bryanjswift.github.com/resume/_source.md

 ### Rust

-* Exploratory coding and learning exploring WebAssembly as a way to deliver a smaller web payload for end users
+* Self-directed Learning because it has the best tooling for WebAssembly which allows the smallest payload to users

 ## Recent Job History